akshvaishnav21/Data-Structures-And-Algorithms/README.md

 A* is a modification of Dijkstra’s done by adding the estimated distance of each vertex to the goal vertex when searching.

 The runtime of A* is O(b^d) where b is the branching factor of the graph and d is the depth of the goal vertex from the start vertex.

+Radix Sort ------------------------------------------------------------------

+RADIX SORT:
+What Is A Radix
+Quick, which number is bigger: 1489012 or 54?
+It’s 1489012, but how can you tell?
+It has more digits so it has to be larger, but why exactly is that the case?

+Our number system was developed by 8th century Arabic mathematicians and was successful because it made arithmetic operations more sensible and larger numbers easier to write and comprehend.

+The breakthrough those mathematicians made required defining a set of rules for how to depict every number.
+First we decide on an alphabet: different glyphs, or digits, that we’ll use to write our numbers with.
+The alphabet that we use to depict numbers in this system are the ten digits 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+We call the length of this alphabet our radix (or base).
+So for our decimal system, we have a radix of 10.

+Next we need to understand what those digits mean in different positions.
+In our system we have a ones place, a tens place, a hundreds place and so on.
+So what do digits mean in each of those places?

+This is where explaining gets a little complicated because the actual knowledge might feel very fundamental.
+There’s a difference, for instance, between the digit '6' and the actual number six that we represent with the digit '6'.
+This difference is similar to the difference between the letter 'a' (which we can use in lots of words) and the word 'a'.

+But the core of the idea is that we use these digits to represent different values when they're used in different positions.
+The digit 6 in the number 26 represents the value 6, but the digit 6 used in the number 86452 represents the value 6000.

+Base Numbering Systems
+The value of different positions in a number increases by a multiplier of 10 in increasing positions.
+This means that a digit '8' in the rightmost place of a number is equal to the value 8, but that same digit when shifted left one position (i.e., in 80) is equal to 10 * 8.
+If you shift it again one position you get 800, which is 10 * 10 * 8.

+This is where it's useful to incorporate the shorthand of exponential notation.
+It's important to note that 100 is equal to 1.
+Each position corresponds to a different exponent of 10.

+So why 10?
+It's a consequence of how many digits are in our alphabet for numbering.
+Since we have 10 digits (0-9) we can count all the way up to 9 before we need to use a different position.
+This system that we used is called base-10 because of that.

+Sorting By Radix
+So how does a radix sort use this base numbering system to sort integers?
+First, there are two different kinds of radix sort: most significant digit, or MSD, and least significant digit, or LSD.

+Both radix sorts organize the input list into ten "buckets", one for each digit.
+The numbers are placed into the buckets based on the MSD (left-most digit) or LSD (right-most digit).
+For example, the number 2367 would be placed into the bucket "2" for MSD and into "7" for LSD.

+This bucketing process is repeated over and over again until all digits in the longest number have been considered.
+The order within buckets for each iteration is preserved.
+For example, the numbers 23, 25 and 126 are placed in the "3", "5", and "6" buckets for an initial LSD bucketing.
+On the second iteration of the algorithm, they are all placed into the "2" bucket, but the order is preserved as 23, 25, 126.

+Radix Sort Performance
+The most amazing feature of radix sort is that it manages to sort a list of integers without performing any comparisons whatsoever.
+We call this a non-comparison sort.

+This makes its performance a little difficult to compare to most other comparison-based sorts.
+Consider a list of length n.
+For each iteration of the algorithm, we are deciding which bucket to place each of the n entries into.

+How many iterations do we have?
+Remember that we continue iterating until we examine each digit.
+This means we need to iterate for how ever many digits we have.
+We'll call this average number of digits the word-size or w.

+This means the complexity of radix sort is O(wn).
+Assuming the length of the list is much larger than the number of digits, we can consider w a constant factor and this can be reduced to O(n).

+radix sort:

+        A radix is the base of a number system.
+For the decimal number system, the radix is 10.
+        Radix sort has two variants - MSD and LSD Numbers are bucketed based on the value of digits moving left to right (for MSD) or right to left (for LSD) Radix sort is considered a non-comparison sort The performance of radix sort is O(n)